C-Adam/Coding-Notes/JavaScript/Note.md

 rest.set(false, "This is false!");
 console.log(rest.get(0 > 1)); //Since 0 is not greater than 1, false is passed as the value and This is false! is printed.

+//We can check if a map has a certain key using: console.log(rest.has("categories")); //Prints false.

 ```